teamshares/shoelace/docs/pages/components/radio-group.md

 Use the `label-tooltip` attribute to add text that appears in a tooltip triggered by an info icon next to the label.

 :::tip
-**Usage:** Use a **label tooltip** to provide helpful but non-essential instructions or examples to guide the user when making a selection from the radio group.
+**Usage:** Use a **label tooltip** to provide helpful but non-essential instructions or examples to guide people when making a selection from the radio group.
 Use **help text** to communicate instructions or requirements for making a selection without errors.
 :::

 ```html:preview